-where $\sigma^2 = \frac{1}{2\alpha}$ is the variance of the response variables in equations 11-19.
-In summary, the idea of trying to choose new unlabeled data points based on their potential ability to reduce loss on some test set doesn't immediately suggest a useful active learning heuristic, because we can't know if the loss will actually be reduced until we see the label; and its expectation over the label will generally be zero.
-However, query heuristics that are based on taking the expectation of the square (or some positive function) of one or more influence functions could be seen as measuring the potential disruptiveness of a new data point in terms of its potential to change the model's predictions, which intuitively seems like it could be useful in guiding an active learning algorithm.
+In summary, the idea of trying to choose new unlabeled data points based on their potential ability to reduce loss on some test set doesn't immediately suggest a useful active learning heuristic, because we can't know if the change in loss will actually be negative until we see the label; and its expectation over the label will generally be zero.
+However, query heuristics that are based on taking the expectation of the square (or some positive function) of one or more influence functions could be seen as measuring the potential disruptiveness of a new data point in terms of its potential to change the model's predictions, which intuitively seems like it could be a useful heuristic in guiding an active learning algorithm.